Four Hours At The Capitol

 Bare this in mind.
 The feds/DOJ have refused to release the vast majority of the footage taken on the day, and when they have been ordered to do so by the courts, on the behest of the defendents, it has invariably proven to be underwhelming.

-Last edited: Oct 22, 2021
+Last edited by a moderator: Oct 22, 2021

 4. HenryHooter

-HenryHooter Reservist
+HenryHooter Guest

 “Kill him with his gun”, but some how it ended up with not even a shot being fired by the insurrectionists.
 Why?
 Because they didn’t’t intend to fire any shots is the only possible explanation.